222ryan/Discord-Levels-Bot/README.md

 ![](https://cdn.discordapp.com/attachments/809363224663031829/809686324322762762/MOSHED-2021-2-12-7-23-56.gif)

 <p> Here is a list of the availiable config options.
-Configs can be found at the top of both 'main.py' and 'levelsys.py'! </p>
+Configs can be found in config.yml! </p>

 <b> bot_channel </b>
 	 <pre><p> Channel where bot commands can be sent. </p></pre>